 - Government, such as research assistant, program analyst and budget analyst.
 Government economists analyze economic conditions and estimate the economic impact of public policy.

-- To prepare for graduate school in such programs as Law, Economics, Public Policy, or Business Journalism
+- To prepare for graduate school in such programs as Law, Economics, Public Policy, or Business Journalism.

-- To blend business and economics by taking either an Economics major with a Business Administration minor or a Business Administration major with a track in Economics
+- To blend business and economics by taking either an Economics major with a Business Administration minor or a Business Administration major with a track in Economics.

-- To have the ability to analyze the American economic system and international and domestic economic forces that determine production, prices, profits and incomes
+- To have the ability to analyze the American economic system and international and domestic economic forces that determine production, prices, profits and incomes.

-The department is committed to an excellent economics education built on a comprehensive liberal arts foundation to enable graduates to excel as leaders in a dynamic business environment and/or a career in public service by means of individualized student advising, professional work experience, teaching excellence, and commitment to the highest academic and ethical standards.
+The Economics Department is committed to an excellent economics education built on a comprehensive liberal arts foundation to enable graduates to excel as leaders in a dynamic business environment and/or a career in public service by means of individualized student advising, professional work experience, teaching excellence, and commitment to the highest academic and ethical standards.

 Maryland Council on Economic Education (MCEE)

-Council Executive Director: Mary Ann Hewitt
+Council Executive Director: Julie Weaver